ygo74/ygo74.github.io/platforms_support/artifacts_repository/index.md

 >
 > In the real life, we met somes packages corruptions issues with NPM and Artifactory V6.x / V7.x.
 Normally they have been fixed but we continue to have this kind of issues.

-:point_right: **Package type support conclusion**
+### Comparison conclusion
+{: .text-blue-200 }

-* Even if we don't need to have all packages types, the platform selection must be **oriented on a specialized product** for artifacts management.
+:point_right: Even if we don't need to have all packages types, the platform selection must be **oriented on a specialized product** for artifacts management.

-* **Jfrog Artifactory and Sonatype Nexus are the only platform** which cover all Contoso's requirements.
+:point_right: **Jfrog Artifactory and Sonatype Nexus are the only platform** which cover all Contoso's requirements.

-* Sonatype Nexus also offers an important list of supported package types **thanks to the communauty**.
+:point_right: Sonatype Nexus also offers an important list of supported package types **thanks to the communauty**.

   {: .note-title }
   > Nexus communauty
   >
   > It could be interresting to check the communauty activites for these repositories and the complexity to provide a custom packag etype such as Visual Studio extensions.

-* **Indeo Proget is near to fit all requirements** except for two Contoso particular uses cases:
+:point_right: **Indeo Proget could be cover enterprises' requirement** It is near to fit all Contoso's requirements except for two particular uses cases:

 * CRAN which becomes a popular language for financial developments
 * Alpine package which is required to customize Docker Linux Alpine images.
 If Contoso chose Centos / Redhat, this requirement would not have been mandatory.

-  **Indeo Proget** could be cover other enterprises' requirements

-* Azure DevOps service is more oriented to development activities and can't fit Infrastructure needs
+:point_right: **Azure DevOps service is more oriented to development activities** and can't fit Infrastructure needs

 ## Repository exposition
+{: .text-blue-300 }

 Expose a virtual repository is a good choice to mask physical repository structures, to aggregate multiples repositories and allow platform administrators to re-arrange physical repositories without disturbing clients